A New Drug-Resistant Disease, Deemed An ‘Urgent Threat,’ Is Sweeping The Globe

 Most frighteningly, most scientists are still at a loss as to where the superbug came from.

 In the past five years, there have been cases in Venezuela, Spain, Britain, India, and the United States.
-Dr. Tom Chiller, who heads the fungal branch at the C.D.C. and heads the search for a cure, noted its sudden and dangerous emergence.
+Dr. Tom Chiller, who heads the fungal branch at the CDC and heads the search for a cure, noted its sudden and dangerous emergence.

 “It is a creature from the black lagoon.
 It bubbled up and now it is everywhere.”